montimaj/az-hydro/azhydro/README.md

 (Meadview / Detrital Valley) the GW share inflated to 83-95 % at 2020 without the final cap.

-The Parker / Yuma / Lake Mohave tighter caps were calibrated to historical evidence: Parker 1980 at the 0.4 cap produced 60 % SW (254 kAF) against a CRIT-dominated physical reality of ~85-95 % SW (360-400 kAF for the 425 kAF total); the 0.15 cap raises it to 85 % SW (~360 kAF), within the right order of magnitude.
 CRIT and Yuma Project deliveries that bypass wells entirely remain a known under-prediction (~150 kAF residual) documented as an unaccounted source in the source-attribution table.

 #### CAP-basin dynamic NonIrr cap + dynamic Irr floor + decoupled static floors (1985+)